LucasMeldrum/CART253/topics/assignments/mod-jam/README.md

 # Frogfrogfrog

 A game about catching flies... but there's a twist.
 Catch too many and they might fight back!
+Use A and D to move and spacebar to attack.
+Goodluck!

+Used similar code for movement of flies from the original Frogfrogfrog and array ideas we learnt in class (projectiles and flies)

 ### Changes made to the orginial:
 - Title screen (with working buttons)